 If you're using two-step verification, you can use 1Password to provide the authentication code, rather than needing an additional app.
 (Note: you must add a recovery phone to your account before you can enable two-step verification.)

-- Open the Settings → Password & Security screen, then go to the Two-Step Verification section.
-Enter your password in the yellow box and click Unlock to allow changes on this page.
+- Open the Settings → Password & Security screen, then go to the Two-step verification section and click Manage.

-- Click the blue Add Verification Device button, then on the next screen click the blue Set Up Authenticator App button.
+- On the next screen, click the Set Up Authenticator App button.
 Add a name for the device; for example, "1Password".

 - After finishing the prompts, be sure to click Save.